 This study explored the views and experiences of women, their partners and health professionals.
 We found that while many women reported high-quality care, they did not all receive adequate emotional and psychological support.
 Our work shows a need to improve the education for staff and the delivery of support services so that all bereaved parents have access to the care they need following loss.
 We hope to develop and test a specific intervention to improve antenatal support for these women.

-We are using our new knowledge to improve the care given to women who have suffered stillbirth in our Rainbow Clinic, to help parents who have suffered feel supported and able to move forward.
+Findings from this study will be used to improve the care given to women who have suffered stillbirth in our Rainbow Clinic, to help parents who have suffered feel supported and able to move forward.